 You can do this yourself if you want OR…

-As I mentioned above, if you purchase your hosting and register your domain name via my affiliate link to Bluehost …
+As I mentioned above, if you purchase your hosting and register your domain name via my referral link to Siteground…

 I’ll install WordPress FOR you, totally free.